xpack-dev-tools/openocd-xpack/README-RELEASE.md

 The automation is provided by GitHub Actions.

-To trigger the actions, use:
+To trigger the GitHub Actions tests, use:

 ```sh
 bash ~/Downloads/openocd-xpack.git/scripts/helper/tests/trigger-workflow-test-native.sh